Frequently Asked Questions

 Q: How do I use this website?

 A: From the “Home Page”, go to “The Music” page.
-There, compositions are grouped by month & year, as well as “Jump-To” links based on the name of the composition.
+There, compositions are grouped by musical style with “jump-to” links based on the name of the composition.
 The ‘Thoughts’ and ‘Copyright’ pages are informational.
 To contact GandSnut, a ‘Contact’ page is available.
-You know how to use the ‘FAQ’ page, as you are reading this.

 Q: Can I reward you for your efforts?